PriyankaMahadeva/WildGuardAlert/README.md

-# **FarmSafeGuard: Wild Animal and Fall Detection with Auto Alerts**
+# **WildGuardAlert: Automated Wild Animal and Fall Detection System with Instant Alerts**

-**FarmSafeGuard** is an AI-powered system designed to protect farms from wild animals and detect human falls.
-Utilizing object detection, motion tracking, and real-time alerts, this system helps farmers prevent intrusions by wild animals and ensure human safety on the farm.
-The project leverages cutting-edge computer vision techniques, including the YOLO model for object detection, and integrates with an alerting system using Twilio for SMS notifications.
-It also supports text-to-speech functionality for enhanced awareness.
+**FarmSafeGuard** is an AI-powered solution designed to safeguard farms from wild animal intrusions while also ensuring human safety by detecting falls.
+The system employs advanced object detection, motion tracking, and real-time alert mechanisms.
+It helps farmers proactively manage wildlife threats and respond to emergencies on the farm.
+The project integrates the **YOLO model** for accurate object detection and uses **Twilio** for instant SMS notifications.
+Additionally, it features **text-to-speech** functionality to provide immediate auditory alerts.

 ## **Features**
-- **Wild Animal Detection**: Identifies animals like elephants, bears, horses, cows, and more that may enter the farm.
+- **Wild Animal Detection**: Identifies animals like elephants, bears, horses, cows, and others that may enter the farm premises.
-- **Human Fall Detection**: Detects when a person falls and raises an alert.
+- **Human Fall Detection**: Recognizes when a person falls and automatically triggers an alert.
-- **Auto Alert System**: Sends an automatic SMS alert using Twilio to notify the user in case of wild animal detection or human fall.
+- **Auto Alert System**: Sends SMS notifications using Twilio when a wild animal or fall is detected.
-- **Text-to-Speech Alert**: Uses text-to-speech to announce detected objects (animals or falls) for immediate action.
+- **Text-to-Speech Announcements**: Provides real-time vocal alerts for detected objects, helping ensure quick responses.
-- **Motion Detection with Alarms**: Detects abnormal movements in the farm and triggers a sound alarm for intrusions.
+- **Motion Detection with Alarms**: Monitors farm surroundings for abnormal movements and triggers an alarm for potential threats.

 ## **Technologies Used**
-- **Python**: Core language for scripting the system.
+- **Python**: Core programming language for system development.
-- **OpenCV**: For handling video input and motion detection.
+- **OpenCV**: Handles video input and processes motion detection.
-- **YOLOv8 (Ultralytics)**: Object detection model to identify animals and humans.
+- **YOLOv8 (Ultralytics)**: Utilized for high-precision object detection of animals and humans.
-- **Twilio API**: For sending SMS alerts in case of a fall or wild animal intrusion.
+- **Twilio API**: Sends SMS alerts to notify users of wild animal intrusions or falls.
-- **pyttsx3**: Python library for text-to-speech functionality.
+- **pyttsx3**: Implements text-to-speech functionality to enhance awareness.
-- **Winsound**: To trigger sound alarms for motion detection.
+- **Winsound**: Triggers sound alarms for detected movements or intrusions.
-- **Imutils**: For image processing and resizing operations.
+- **Imutils**: Assists with image processing and optimizing video frames.

 ## **How It Works**
-1. **Object Detection**: The system initializes a live video feed through a camera using OpenCV.
-The YOLOv8 model is used to detect objects, specifically targeting humans and wild animals.
+1. **Object Detection**: The system captures a live video feed using a camera through OpenCV, with the YOLOv8 model identifying objects, focusing on wild animals and humans.
-2. **Fall Detection**: The system measures the dimensions of the detected person.
-If the difference between height and width crosses a certain threshold, it determines that a fall has occurred.
+2. **Fall Detection**: Measures the dimensions of a detected person.
+If the ratio of height to width suggests a fall, the system sends an alert.
-3. **Motion Detection**: The system continuously checks for significant movements in the video feed.
-If unusual motion is detected, it triggers an alarm.
+3. **Motion Detection**: Continuously monitors for unusual motion in the video feed and triggers alarms if significant movement is detected.
-4. **Alerting**: Upon detecting a fall or the presence of a wild animal, the system:
+4. **Alerting**: When a fall or wild animal is detected, the system:
-   - Plays an alarm sound.
+   - Activates an alarm sound.
-   - Sends an SMS notification using Twilio.
+   - Sends an SMS alert using Twilio.
-   - Uses text-to-speech to announce the detected object.
+   - Announces the detected event using text-to-speech for immediate action.